chand45/Restaurant-Chatbot/README.md

 The functions are implemented using nltk, which is an open source python module.

-# Neural network model of chatbot.
+# Neural network model of chatbot
 Our model has 1 input layer, 2 hidden layers and 1 output layer.
 Input layer has 54 nodes as there are 54 words in our dictionary.
 Hidden layer as 8 nodes and output layer has 7 nodes.
 7 nodes in our output layer correspond to 7 different tags in our input data.
 The values of nodes in hidden layer are calculated using innerproduct i.e.
 Hidden Node Value = x1w1 + x2w2 + x3w3 + x4w4 .......xnwn
 After each hidden layer, we use ReLU as our activation function.
 Since the final output represents probability which is always positive, we ignore negative values using ReLU.
 Softmax is used after the output layer to find the probability that the given input sentence corresponds to the specific tag.